Learn what transformational leadership is, how it inspires positive change within organizations, and how you can adopt this leadership style yourself.

 For starters, employees agree that it’s an effective approach for leading and inspiring a team.
 In his dissertation for the University of Central Florida, Hassan Karaca concluded that “each dimension of transformational leadership has a positive effect on employees‘ perceptions of leadership effectiveness, with intellectual stimulation having the highest effect.”

-Additionally, because transformational leaders are so passionate about the work that they’re doing, that excitement trickles down to the rest of the organization—resulting in a far more positive and enthusiastic company culture.
+Additionally, because transformational leaders are so passionate about the work that they’re doing, that excitement trickles down to the rest of the organization, resulting in a far more positive and enthusiastic company culture.

 Need proof?
-Check out these stats that back up those benefits:
+Check out these stats:

 - According to a report from Salesforce, employees who feel their voices are heard at work are 4.6 times more likely to feel empowered to perform their best work.